 Jason Panda is an educator with the Waterloo Region District School Board and various other community organizations throughout Southern Ontario.
 He is a photographer, illustrator, and story teller.

-Your Guide to Uptown Waterloo’s Hughes Lane Art Walk
+Where to Start the Hughes Lane Art Walk

 The gallery walk begins at 8 Williams Street, the current location of Marbles Restaurant.
 The restaurant’s building is a 150 year old former livery stable for the Alexander Hotel.
 For a while it was Carl Schiebel’s auto repair shop and then in 1977 a family restaurant opened.
 Lucy Bilson’s door greets you as you enter the alley behind this longstanding community gathering space.
 From there, be sure to walk the full length of Uptown Waterloo’s Hughes Lane Art Walk and take in each of the businesses’ back doorways.